Nevada-Bioinformatics-Center/snakemake_freyja_covidwastewater/README.md

 # snakemake_freyja_covidwastewater

+With collaboration with Dr. Subhash Verma and Dr. Krishna Pagilla's labs, we have developed the following pipeline to process covid wastewater samples.

 This snakemake pipeline is designed to automate periodic Sars-CoV-2 wastewater sequencing data.
 It uses PE or SE illumina sequencing data, trims the reads with fastp, maps with minimap2, classifies the reads with Kraken2, then processes the BAM files with Freyja to create an aggregated summary file and figure.

 ### Configuration